suthatta/databases/README.md

 understood by students.
 The program can be found in the Week2 folder (Credits:
 @remarcmij)

-### Lesson 3: Database design, normal forms, SQL injection

-Objective: This class invites students to discuss Entity Relationship Diagram (ERD).
+This class invites students to discuss Entity Relationship Diagram (ERD).
 Students should be able to explain their choices of entities, relationships, attributes etc.
-SQL injection should be explained with a demonstration (with a simple JS client).
+SQL injection should be explained.

-Concepts of database transaction, ACID properties, normal forms should be introduced with examples / live coding (creating a transaction, committing and rollback-ing).
+### Homework 3: Application development

+The goal is that the students should be able to design a web-based todo-application, using MySQL as a backend.
+The application should handle authenthication, task-creation, tagging tasks etc. More information is found in [Week3/MAKEME.md](https://github.com/foocoding/databases/blob/master/Week3/MAKEME.md)

 ## Handing in homework
 Take a look at [this video](https://www.youtube.com/watch?v=-o0yomUVVpU&index=2&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA) made by Daan, he explains how your homework needs to be handed in.